magenable/module-captcha-bypass/README.md

 # Magenable Captcha Bypass

-The extension allows you to disable recaptcha on the site for certain ip-addresses or a specific browser User-Agent, this can be useful in time during automatic testing of the site.
+The extension disables Google reCAPTCHA for defined list of ip-addresses or a specific browser User-Agent.
+This can be useful for automated testing.

 ## Installation